RootUp/git-fsmonitor/README.md

 Which allows `git` to spawn the configured helper which executes attacker controlled code.
 This tradecraft can be used during RT or in a assume-breach scenario with any C2 or our [XRayC2](http://github.com/RootUp/XRayC2) to get a callback that evades traditional network defenses.
 (Ofcourse, phishing emails are required to trick end user, but opening a folder in IDE seems a fair operation).

-For proof-of-work, `git clone` this repo add the below config under your `.git` directory.
+Proof-of-work, `git clone` this repo add the below config under your `.git` directory.
 Once done open the crafted folder with IDE, a calculator should pop.
 (I have tested this with Code & Cursor).
 This POC is macOS specfic modify it according to your env.

 ```bash
 bash-3.2$ cd git-fsmonitor